akoen/notes/content/notes/educational_reform.md

 +++
 title = "Educational Reform"
 author = ["Alex Koen"]
-lastmod = 2020-11-27T08:59:21-08:00
+lastmod = 2021-01-27T09:03:11-08:00
 draft = false
 +++

-It is clear that modern education is antiquated, and that much of what is taught in schools is a byproduct of the early-20^th century rush to train factory workers.
+It is clear that modern education is antiquated and that much of what is taught in schools is a byproduct of the early-20^th century rush to train factory workers.

 -   Classes have not evolved to meet modern technological evolution. (see [§What classes should be taught in school?]({{< relref "what_classes_should_be_taught_in_school" >}}))